Atlanta’s Ronald Acuña Jr. unanimous NL Most Valuable Player after 41-homer, 73-steal season

+Could he do it again, or even become the first 50-50 player?

+“I’m not trying to predict anything, but as long as I’m healthy I believe anything is possible.” he said.

-Los Angeles Angels two-way star Shohei Otani won the American League honor, becoming the first two-time unanimous MVP.
+Los Angeles Angels two-way star Shohei Ohtani won the American League award, becoming the first two-time unanimous MVP.
 There have been 21 unanimous winners, and this year marked the first time two occurred in the same year.

-Mookie Betts received all 30 second-place votes and 270 points, followed by Los Angeles Dodgers teammate Freddie Freeman with 227 points.
-Betts earned the 2018 AL MVP award with Boston and Freeman was the 2020 NL MVP with the Dodgers.
+Mookie Betts got all 30 second-place votes and 270 points, followed by Los Angeles Dodgers teammate Freddie Freeman with 227 points.
+Betts earned the 2018 AL MVP award with Boston, and Freeman was the 2020 NL MVP with Atlanta.

 Acuña was second in the NL with a .336 batting average and led the major leagues with 149 runs, 217 hits, 386 total bases and 73 stolen bases while hitting 41 home runs with 106 RBIs.
 A four-time All-Star who turns 26 next month, Acuña helped Atlanta to a major league-best 104 wins before the Braves lost to Philadelphia in an NL Division Series.